 Fall Guys: Ultimate Knockout

-Slated for an August release, Fall Guys: Ultimate Knockout is an upcoming platformer that looks to offer an interesting twist on the battle royale genre.
-In it, up to 100-players participate in game-show style obstacle courses while controlling cute and chubby creatures wearing colorful bodysuits.
+Released in August 2020, Fall Guys: Ultimate Knockout is a platformer that looks to offer an interesting twist on the battle royale genre.
+In it, up to 60-players participate in game-show style obstacle courses while controlling cute and chubby creatures wearing colorful bodysuits.
 Each round introduces new, increasingly difficult obstacles designed to whittle down contestants until there’s only one left standing.